jgamper/bruteforceimagination/_posts/2021-05-29-causal-retention-paper.md

 ---
-layout: post
+layout: distill
-title: "Reproducing: Improve User Retention with Causal Learning"
+title: "Distilling Uber's Causal Learning for User Retention"
 date: 2021-05-29T19:34:30-04:00
-description: An attempt to reproduce a paper from Uber Research
+description: An attempt to understand and reproduce a paper from Uber Research.

-comments: true
+authors:
+  - name: Jevgenij Gamper
+    url:
+    affiliations:
+      name:

+bibliography: 2021-05-29-uber-causal.bib

+# Below is an example of injecting additional post-specific styles.
+# If you use this post as a template, delete this _styles block.
+_styles: >
+  .fake-img {
+    background: #bbb;
+    border: 1px solid rgba(0, 0, 0, 0.1);
+    box-shadow: 0 0px 4px rgba(0, 0, 0, 0.1);
+    margin-bottom: 12px;
+  }
+  .fake-img p {
+    font-family: monospace;
+    color: white;
+    text-align: left;
+    margin: 12px 0;
+    text-align: center;
+    font-size: 16px;
+  }

+---

+**NOTE:**
+Citations, footnotes, and code blocks do not display correctly in the dark mode since distill does not support the dark mode by default.
+Click on the sun above to disable dark mode.
 ---

 At first thought, these moments at the intersection of digital